EB2 National Interest Waiver Application for Foreign Entrepreneurs

 The alien entrepreneur must establish substantial prospective benefit to the U.S.

-1) Proposed impact of your work is national in scope: For applicants as entrepreneurs, USCIS will consider the entrepreneurs who establish that their entrepreneurial enterprise will serve the U.S. national interest to a substantially greater degree than the work of others in the same field.
+1) Proposed impact of your work has substantial merit and national importance: For applicants as entrepreneurs, USCIS will consider the entrepreneurs who establish that their entrepreneurial enterprise will serve the U.S. national interest to a substantially greater degree than the work of others in the same field.

 2) Create jobs for U.S. workers: For entrepreneurs to qualify for an NIW petition, you should demonstrate that your business will create jobs for U.S. workers, or enhance the welfare of the United States.
 Also, you still need to show that the creation of jobs for U.S. workers may serve the national interest to a substantially greater degree than the work of others in the same field.